theemadnes/acm-demo-journey/README.md

 For the configuration of ACM beyond that, the following section includes a sample `configManagement` spec YAML that will get you up and running with minimal modification.

-You'll also need `envsubst` installed in your path for some YAML generation that will happen in part 3.
+You'll also need both `envsubst` and [Google Cloud Buildpacks](https://github.com/GoogleCloudPlatform/buildpacks) installed, as they will be used in part 3 to generate some YAML and a container image, respectively.

 ## 01-config-sync